0102io/docs/docs/fwdocs/protocol.md

 # Communication Protocol for Client Device and TappyTap Controller

-This section outlines the communication protocol for a client device to connect to a the TappyTap Controller using Bluetooth 5 (LE). see 'script.js' in the examples folder for an implementation of this protocol.
+This section outlines the communication protocol for a central device to connect to a the TappyTap Controller using Bluetooth 5 (LE). see 'script.js' in the examples folder for an implementation of this protocol.

 ## Connecting to the Controller